zeromq/czmq/README.md

     CZMQ_EXPORT void
         zcert_print (zcert_t *self);

-    //  DEPRECATED as incompatible with centralized logging
+    //  *** Deprecated method, slated for removal: avoid using it ***
-    //  Print certificate contents to open stream
+    //  Print certificate contents to open stream.
+This method is deprecated
+    //  and you should use the print method.
     CZMQ_EXPORT void
         zcert_fprint (zcert_t *self, FILE *file);